 This lesson is an introduction to patent issues under TRIPS, an important international agreement that impacts the national patent laws of all member countries of the World Trade Organization.
 This includes over 170 countries, including not only industrialized countries, but all developing and least developed countries.
 Because TRIPS imposes restrictions on national law in all countries, understanding TRIPS is important to understanding what changes to patent law is possible - in the United States and beyond.

 This lesson defines and applies the concept of literal infringement in patent law.
-It also examines the process through which the patentee establishes a prima facie case of literal infringement.
+It also examines the process through which the patentee establishes literal infringement.

 This lesson focuses on one of the factual inquiries underlying the legal determination of nonobviousness: the scope and content of the prior art.
 It assumes that you are familiar with the patentability requirement of novelty under 35 U.S.C. §102 and with the basic framework of the obviousness analysis.
 If you would like a review of the basic framework for determining obviousness, you may want to do the lesson on "Basic Concepts of Nonobviousness" before you complete this lesson.